Review the following ITIN topics for more information.

 When to Renew

 - Taxpayers whose ITINs are scheduled to expire may renew their ITIN immediately.
 You don’t have to wait for IRS to send a notice of expiration if your fourth and fifth digits have been identified for expiration by IRS.
 You should allow 7 weeks from the mailing date of the Form W-7, for the IRS to notify you of your ITIN application status (9 to 11 weeks if you submit the application during peak processing periods (January 15 through April 30) or if you’re filing from overseas).
-If the taxpayer's or dependent's ITIN will not be included on any tax return filed in tax year 2018 or later, their expired ITIN does not have to be renewed at this time.

 How to Renew in Drake Tax